Achievable logoAchievable logo

 When a security is sold to a private audience, it can qualify for an exemption from SEC registration.
 We’ll discuss Regulation D in the exemptions section of this chapter, which is the rule covering private placements.

-In each circumstance, primary market transactions create proceeds for the issuer.
+In each case, primary market transactions create proceeds for the issuer.
 IPOs, APOs, and private placements are the most common forms of primary market sales.
 In the next section, we’ll dive deeper into the IPO process.

 Key points